m-dc/markdown-cv/index.md

 `Sep 2019 - April 2020`
 __Evonik Porphyrio NV - IoT support & network | System admin__
 IoT for the poultry industry.
 I honestly don't understand why I ever signed up for this.
 I had high hopes to learn something from their IoT and cloud infrastructure, but those hopes quickly turned into ash.
-They burdened me with tasks that nobody wanted but also put me in a hole that I imagine no sane person could ever crawl out from.
+They burdened me with tasks that nobody wanted.
 The people were great though.
-I felt mismanaged, I felt despair.
+I felt mismanaged, a bit of despair.

-I was fascinated by devops. but for this one requires devops experience, which in se means survive as support for a couple of years to become a sysadmin. customer support is an area that I shouldn't be in.
+I was fascinated by devops. but for this one requires devops experience, which in se means survive as support for a couple of years to become a sysadmin.
+Direct customer support is an area that I shouldn't be in.

 ### Hobbies
 Investing | board games | chess, shogi, go | reading | gaming | Japanology | piano